Insolvency and Bankruptcy

 Summary of Question- Arbitration after moratorium

-Question – Whether Arbitration proceeding cannot be started after imposition of moratorium under I&B Code .
+Question – Whether Arbitration proceeding can be started after imposition of moratorium under I&B Code .

 In Civil Appeal No. 16929 of 2017, decided on October 23, 2017, in Alchemist Asset Reconstruction Company Limited v.
 M/s Hotel Gaudavan Private Limited & ORS. , the Hon’ble Supreme Court observed and held :

 "5)The mandate of the new Insolvency Code is that the moment an insolvency petition is admitted, the moratorium that comes into effect under Section 14(1)(a) expressly interdicts institution or continuation of pending suits or proceedings against Corporate Debtors.